 Under Section 75 of the Consumer Credit Act, if you paid for something between £100 and £30,000 with a credit card – your purchases are protected if the supplier breaches its contract or misrepresents the goods.
 This means you’re covered if:

 Even if you just made part of the purchase with your credit card (such as a deposit), you’ll still be able to make a claim – as long as the total purchase price for a single item is between £100 and £30,000.

 If the total purchase price is under £100 or over £30,000, it will not be covered by Section 75.
 This sounds simple, but can be complicated in some instances.

-When you purchase multiple items, to be eligible, the cash price attached to the single item will need to be over £100 and under £30,000.
+When you purchase multiple items, to be eligible, the cash price attached to a single item will need to be over £100 and under £30,000.
 For example, if you buy two tickets for £60 each, these would not be covered.

-Other purchases that are not covered:
+Other purchases that are not covered include:

-In order to raise a dispute or claim under Section 75, you’ll need to be able to tell us:
+To raise a dispute or claim under Section 75, you’ll need to be able to tell us:

 We usually need to start the chargeback process within 120 days of the date of the transaction, or when you were due to receive the goods or services.
 There’s no minimum payment amount for a chargeback.

 If a valid chargeback right is available, the chargeback scheme allows your bank to raise a dispute against the transaction on your behalf.

 It can be a quick and efficient way of getting a refund from the supplier’s bank, which doesn’t affect your Section 75 rights.